keepassxreboot/keepassxc/README.md

 This is a rebuild from [denk-mal's keepasshttp](https://github.com/denk-mal/keepassx.git) that brings it forward to Qt5 and KeePassX v2.0.2.

-*NOTE: I have not been able to get the tests to build properly yet.*

 #### Build Dependencies

 The following tools must exist within your PATH: